 Canada does not import pigs (or their semen or embryos) or pork by-products that originate from any countries or regions that are not officially recognized as ASF free.

 ASF affected countries that have been evaluated and approved by the CFIA such as certain countries within the European Union, may export:

-- Products that contain pork ingredients that have gone through a thermal heat treatment process to eliminate the risk of introducing the ASF virus; and,
+- Products that contain pork ingredients that have gone through a thermal heat treatment process to eliminate the risk of introducing the ASF virus; and

 The only products that are allowed to be imported into Canada from ASF infected areas in certain parts of Asia must come from establishments that have been audited and approved by the CFIA.
 These products are:

-- Chicken jerky or compound pet chews and treats; and,
+- Chicken jerky or compound pet chews and treats; and

-- Pet chews and treats made with solely dried raw hide may be imported from any country if it meets the CFIA's import requirements, including heat treatment and cross-contamination prevention measures.
+- Pet chews and treats made with solely dried raw hide may be imported from any country if it meets the CFIA's import requirements, including heat treatment and cross-contamination prevention measures

-Given the large number of hogs that cross the Canada/US border, is Canada coordinating ASF disease control measures with the US?
+Given the large number of hogs that cross the Canada/US border, Canada is coordinating ASF disease control measures with the US

 CFIA is in regular contact with USDA APHIS about the current ASF situation.
 CFIA is coordinating several ASF preparedness and response related activities with USDA.
-Canada is also looking into the possibility of creating a joint ASF working group with US and Mexico.
+Canada is also looking into the possibility of creating a joint ASF working group with the US and Mexico.